Scobalula/CASCLib.NET/README.md

 A wrapper around Ladislav Zezula's CASC Library for .NET that provides classes and methods to read Blizzard's CASC (Content Addressable Storage Container) which are used by multiple games on their platform.

+NOTE: The library uses **unsafe** code (i.e. Native C++ code) to provide fast and easy interop between CascLib and .NET, which might not be allowed in some enviroments.

 # Using the Library

-Download x86/x64 Debug/Release binaries from the [Releases](https://github.com/Scobalula/CASCLib.NET/releases) page and add them to your .NET project.
+Download x86/x64 Debug/Release binaries from the [Releases](https://github.com/Scobalula/CASCLib.NET/releases) page and add them to your .NET project (depending on if your projects are x86/x64).
 See the [Wiki](https://github.com/Scobalula/CASCLib.NET/wiki) for API documentation or see below for quick examples.

+A basic [Example Project](https://github.com/Scobalula/CASCLib.NET/tree/master/src/CASCLib.NET/CASCLib.NET.Example) for WPF is provided that shows how the library could possibly be used in a UI.

 # Reporting Bugs/Contributing

 The library has been extensively tested on Overwatch, Call of Duty: Modern Warfare Beta, and Call of Duty: Black Ops IIII.
-If you find any bugs simply open an issues on the [Issues]() page with the required info.
+If you find any bugs simply open an issues on the [Issues](https://github.com/Scobalula/CASCLib.NET/issues) page with the required info.
 The library was made for my own tools but I'm happy to fix any bugs with specific games, etc. and to possibly provide more features.

 If you'd like to contribute simply fork, edit, and make a pull request.
 Make sure to document methods, properties, etc. Contributed code for this library is assumed to be licensed to me under the same [License](https://github.com/Scobalula/CASCLib.NET/blob/master/LICENSE) as the library.